Picking Hydroponics Veggies Near Sarasota, Fla.

 We walked outside and was instructed to snip the green beans at the stem and twist the squash off.
 My young, yet wise guide demonstrated how.
 He made it look so easy because when I went to twist off my zucchini, the whole plant began to twist and the first go around, I used the scissors (which were for the beans) to snip it off.
 The second, third and fourth attempts at gathering squash it broke off at the stem meaning the stem was still attached to the plant.

 When I returned to market to bag up and pay for my findings, I was expecting to be scolded for not properly removing veggies but thank goodness, a distraction arrived.
 A customer who had purchased a hydroponics growth unit and had grown an eight-pound sweet potato!
 Yes.
 Eight pounds!
 No, I didn’t grab a photo but it was almost the size of a football.
 Amazing.
+Many other people have been enjoying growing veggies in a shipping container farm to repurpose used shipping containers and urbanize the process of growing food.

 Green beans were slim pickings, as I was told, but still picked enough for a meal.
 Between the squash and beans, the total was less than $5, much more affordable than if I had gone to the grocery store, plus I had the experience of seeing where my food came from and even a farmers market can’t offer that.